 The report includes estimates that 3.1 million people in California will remain uninsured despite the federal law.
-The latest numbers on employer-provided insurance show that:• One in 4 adults who work are uninsured.
+The latest numbers on employer-provided insurance show that:

 The report offers no explanations for the steady erosion of employer-provided health coverage in California, which follows a national trend.
 An April report on the national decline in employer-based insurance, released by the Robert Wood Johnson Foundation, suggested the main factor was the rising benefit costs shared by employers and their workers.